dhuseljic/dal-toolbox/examples/self_supervised_learning/server_examples/README.md

 ## Baseline Results

 Here we see an overview of all baseline experiments performed.
+For this, we pretrained each available model on CIFAR10 using SimCLR.
+Subsequently, we finetuned a linear layer on the extracted features with varying number of labeled samples.
+As a baseline reference, we also included the performance of the same models without pretraining, demonstrating the impact of SSL.
 All slurm scripts used to run these experiments can be found [here](slurm/).

 | Dataset   | Model            | Absolute Performance                                     |